-A Sample is a piece of recording reused in another recording.
-When you sample something, you are literally taking a snippet of a original recording and adding that snippet into a new recording.
+A sample is a piece of recording reused in another recording.
+When you sample something, you are literally taking a snippet of an original recording and adding that snippet into a new recording.

-An interpolation on the other hand, refers to when a piece of a music is replayed in a new recording and meant to sound exactly the same as the original recording.
+Interpolation, on the other hand, refers to when a piece of music is recreated in a new recording and meant to sound exactly the same as the original recording.
 Rather than literally copy and pasting a snippet from a recording, you are re-playing and re-recording the underlying composition into a new recording.

 For example, if you replay the melody from "Lollipop" by Lil Wayne into your own song, this is considered an interpolation.
 However, if you literally copy and paste the melody from the original recording into your new song, this is considered sampling.